seojksc/seojksc.github.io/profile.md

 ## Manuscripts on the review

-[1] A reduced order modeling using the frequency-domain method for parabolic partial differential equations

-AIMS Mathematics (SCIE), February 2023, Submitted

-(Title of the special issue: Scientific computing and numerical analysis for differential equations)

-Jeong-Kweon Seo, Byeong-Chun Shin

-*

-[2] Complementary Learning of Artificial Neural Networks on Multi-grid Domain to Solve Elliptic Boundary Value PDEs
+[1] Complementary Learning of Artificial Neural Networks on Multi-grid Domain to Solve Elliptic Boundary Value PDEs

 Journal of Machine Learning Research (SCIE), March 2023, Submitted